terraform-ibm-modules/terraform-ibm-devsecops-cd-toolchain/README.md

 <!-- BEGIN CONTRIBUTING HOOK -->

 <!-- Leave this section as is so that your module has a link to local development environment set up steps for contributors to follow -->
+## Contributing

+You can report issues and request features for this module in GitHub issues in the module repo.
+See [Report an issue or request a feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).

+To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.
 <!-- Source for this readme file: https://github.com/terraform-ibm-modules/common-dev-assets/tree/main/module-assets/ci/module-template-automation -->
 <!-- END CONTRIBUTING HOOK -->